What It’s Like to Take Lessons in the Alexander Technique

 There will always be a few blessed individuals who never lose that fine sense of kinesthetic awareness, regardless of what they sense from their environment.
 For example, people like Fred Astaire, and Muhammad Ali, in his prime boxing years.
 These two individuals were the personification of light, incredibly easy movement.

 I had the adventure of my life when I learned to release a lot of that typical tension.
-It’s been about 18 years, and though I don’t know where my notes are, I can still recall as if it were yesterday my first lesson in the Alexander Technique
+It’s been about 20 years, but I can still recall as if it were yesterday my first lesson in the Alexander Technique

 What is the Alexander Technique?